javjerez/tennis-tournament-simulator/README.md

 ./tennis
 ```

-A basic 'players.txt' file is required, if the file does not exist, it is automatically created.
+A basic `players.txt` file is required, if the file does not exist, it is automatically created.
 The structure for each player is the following:

 ```txt
 <INITIALS> <ABILITY> <SPEED> <MATCHES_WON> <MATCHES_LOST>
 ```

-The program stops reading when it finds "XXX", here is a sample of the 'players.txt' file:
+The program stops reading when it finds `XXX`, here is a sample of the `players.txt` file:

 ```txt
 JJR 3 4 0 0